algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - pop two byte-arrays A and B and join them, push the result
 - LogicSigVersion >= 2

-`concat` panics if the result would be greater than 4096 bytes.
+`concat` fails if the result would be greater than 4096 bytes.

 ## substring s e